pravin691983/conversational-chatbot-api/README.md

 Now it's time to execute application on Heroku - Make sure you are inside the folder where you created the 3 files — app.py, requirements.txt and the almighty Dockerfile.

-Execute the below command to create the container onto Heroku - heroku container:push web --app conversational-chatbot-api
+Execute the below command to create the container onto Heroku. - heroku container:push web --app conversational-chatbot-api

 You will get the below messages as response which says that the Docker image has been built, tagged and successfully pushed.